japila-books/spark-sql-internals/docs/spark-sql-SQLContext.md

 +---------+-----------+
 ```

-`sql` parses `sqlText` using a dialect that can be set up using link:spark-sql-properties.adoc[spark.sql.dialect] setting.
+`sql` parses `sqlText` using a dialect that can be set up using spark-sql-properties.md[spark.sql.dialect] setting.

 [NOTE]
 ====